ZechCodes/Blog-Posts/python-async-await/python-async-await.md

         self.cycles = cycles

     def __await__(self):
-        """Dropping into the async/await API to let us use a generator as a coroutine.""" global cycles
+        """ Dropping into the async/await API to let us use a generator as a coroutine.""" global cycles
         for _ in range(self.cycles):
             cycles += 1